srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 The way we do this is by creating each layer as a temporary, independent object, i.e. in a different memory block.
 Then we copy this memory block into the larger memory block allocated for the network and delete (`free`) the memory block of the temporary layer.

-Obviously, the most critical point here is to copy the layer at exactly the correct memory address as required by the data model.
+Obviously, the most critical point here is to copy the layer to the correct memory address as required by the data model.
 Since we calculated each node's and each layer's size, this can be easily done using a *single byte pointer*.

-We put this into a separate function and call it `initializing the network`:
+I put this into a separate function and call it `initializing the network`:

 ```c